FoamScience/FoamScience.github.io/_posts/2018-03-16-openfoam-utilities-roundup-1.md

 ### Mesh Converters

-Sometimes, you may want to work on an _already existing mesh_: But the mesh is another format.
+Sometimes, you may want to work on an _existing mesh_: But the mesh is in another format.
 In this case, you may want to execute the following commands:

 {% highlight bash %}
 $ util